charlielobster/CUDA_NekRS/README.md

 # Support Documentation for CUDA NekRS Installation on Ubuntu 24.04.3

 These steps should work with most gaming and laptop PCs with an Nvidia GPU.
-Test specs RTX 3090 Ti GPU, i9-12900KS chipset on an ASUS Z690 motherboard.

 Please note there are probably easier ways to get all these components working together (without compiling and building everything ourselves) and I will update this document as I discover them.

 ### 1. Install Ubuntu 24.04.3

 1) Inside your Windows instance, download the Ubuntu 24.04.3 iso file

     Go to https://ubuntu.com/download/desktop and click the green button

 2) Use Rufus (or Ventoy for multi-image usb sticks).
 Follow these directions: